-The second factor that could not be controlled was insecticide effectiveness.
-Resistance to organophosphate insecticides has been reported for TPB in the Midsouth, particularly in the Delta region.
+has been reported for TPB in the Midsouth, particularly in the Delta.
 In a region without insecticide-resistant TPB populations, or if more effective insecticide were available, the frequency of sprays required to maintain the lower thresholds would likely be lower.
-This should increase the economic injury level because insecticide costs would be lower.

-Given the range of action thresholds derived from economic factors associated with cotton, the results generated in this project actually support a threshold "range" of approximately 2-4 TPB per drop cloth sample.
-Therefore, these results confirm that the existing drop cloth threshold of 3 TPB per drop is well within the range of the findings for this study.
+This should increase the economic injury level, because insecticide costs would be lower.
+Given the range of action thresholds derived from economic factors associated with cotton, the results generated in this project support a threshold "range" of approximately two to four TPB per drop cloth sample.
+Therefore, these results confirm that the existing drop cloth threshold of three TPB per drop is well within the range of the findings for this study.

 The action threshold can be adjusted slightly and adapted to the particular situation depending on expected yield, commodity prices, insecticide cost, and insecticide resistance in an area.
-For instance, in Delta regions where TPB pressure is typically very high and significant insecticide resistance is likely, a producer may opt to treat at numbers as low as 2-3 TPB per drop cloth sample.
-But in areas where TPB pressure is low to moderate and insecticide resistance has not evolved, producers may opt to treat at numbers closer to 4 TPBs per drop cloth sample.
+For instance, in Delta regions where TPB pressure is typically very high and significant insecticide resistance is likely, a producer may opt to treat at numbers as low as two to three TPB per drop cloth sample.
+But in areas where TPB pressure is low to moderate and insecticide resistance has not evolved, producers may opt to treat at numbers closer to four TPBs per drop cloth sample.